micartu/YandexMap/README.md

 # YandexMap

-contains initial version 4.1.0-lite of YandexMap
+contains version 4.7.0-lite of YandexMap see all info about versions and their changes here: https://yandex.ru/dev/mapkit/doc/ru/versions

 Wraps Yandex Propriatry Library as a SPM package